nicolai256/audio_keyframe_deforum_DD_0.5/README.md

-# audio to animation keyframes deforum DD
+# audio to animation keyframes deforum DD [BETA]
 a script that can convert audio to animation keyframes for Deforum Stable Diffusion and Disco Diffusion

+**this is still in BETA phase so give all the feedback you want to improve this**

 the script splits up the audio into different files and makes keyframes from all those files